josearreluce/Pneumonia-Classifier/README.md

 Unzip the directory, and __rename the outermost directory from "chest_xray" to "data"__

+Move the "data" directory into the same location as "model.py"

 ### Data Exploration
 Run visualize.py to see basic dataset information